Andrey-Sivak/react-admin-panel/README.md

 ## Short description

-This project is a showcase of some of my React skills.\
 Here you can see my experience with React and some related technologies and libs.
 There are many different features such as dark and light mode themes using the **Material UI**, beautiful sidebar by **React Pro Sidebar** combined navigation **React Router**, creation of various charts such as line, pie, bar charts and even a world map data-driven (now it's static json, but it can be data from API in a real life), very flexible calendar by **FullCalendar**, advanced data table included various filters by **Material UI** and also form validation by using **Formic+Yup**.

 ## Structure